joealden/corum-docs/src/analysis/3-investigation/3-endUser.md

 For users that have never visited or rarely visit the site, the UI (User Interface) and UX (User Experience) shouldn't be surprising so that this type of user can get whatever information they are looking for quickly and efficiently.
-Also, the site should work equally as well for returning, regular users.
+Also, the site should work equally well for returning, regular users.
 This means that the site should keep a similar structure and look throughout, and should not get in the way of the user.